CommunityToolkit/Labs-Windows/labs/SettingsControls/samples/SettingsControls.Samples/SettingsControls.md

 This can be useful whenever you want your settings component to e.g. navigate to a detail page or open an external link.

 > [!SAMPLE SettingsCardSample]

+The SettingsExpander can be used to group settings into a single card.
+SettingsExpanderItems can be added to display settings - the orientation can be set to Vertical, Left and Right.
+> [!SAMPLE SettingsExpanderSample]